 1. Carve a Pumpkin and save the seeds!
 I know it’s cliche to say this, but so many people just let their kids color or paint a pumpkin.
-Come on now, folks.
+Come on now, y’all.
 Let’s get our hands dirty and get those kids involved in this fun activity.
 You don’t have to carve a face…use a Silhouette or Cricut to cut out a fun design, make it religious, make it extra spooky!
-Just do it!
+Check out these pumpkin carving tips and just do it!
 Then roast up those seeds for a tasty treat.

 2. Chili Cheese Dogs.
 The first signs that fall is on it’s way for me is a big ol’ pot of chili.
 For as long as I can remember, I’ve had chili cheese dogs for Halloween supper.
 It’s perfect for a cool fall night and quick for that rush to get everyone out the door at sunset.

 3. Bobbing for Apples.
 Apples are pretty synonymous with fall.
 It’s the perfect activity for kids and adults.
 It’s fun, but challenging.
 When was the last time you bobbed for apples?